Written by Jenny McWhirter on 22 / 03 / 2016

 When you think of Nepal rhinos aren’t necessarily what spring to mind.
 However, Terai the southern plains of Nepal are home to two beautiful national parks – Chitwan (a UNESCO World Heritage Site) and Bardia.

 Both these parks are home to the endangered one-horned rhino (see the video above of one of these rare creatures getting to know a drone!) as well as other wildlife such as tigers and elephants.
-If you don’t want to be disappointed The Rough Guide suggests heading to Terai during spring.
+If you don’t want to be disappointed, we suggest you head to Terai during spring.

 Why not explore Terai after a trip to base camp?
 Spend four weeks in Nepal to explore national parks, go white water rafting, trek to Everest Base Camp, teach local schoolchildren and live alongside some of the world’s most remote communities.